 Financial constraints and dependence on the primary visa holder:

-UK tier 2 dependents visas holders depend financially on the primary visas holder.
+UK tier 2 dependents visa holders depend financially on the primary visa holder.
 The visa holder must provide evidence of sufficient funds to support their dependents in the UK.
 Suppose the primary visa holder loses their job or their visa expires.
 In that case, it can cause the dependent visa holder significant financial difficulties.

 Uncertainty surrounding the visa renewal and extension process: